Table of Contents

 - 5. Try a different power outlet.
 (Desktop Drives)

-After following these tips, if your Seagate external hard drive is still not detected, move on and try the other solutions offered here.
+After following these tips, if your Seagate external hard drive is still not detected, move on and try the other solutions offered below.

 8 Ways to Fix Seagate External Hard Drive Not Working in Windows & Mac

-Follow to pick the right method and follow to make your Seagate external hard drive work again.
+Follow along and pick the right method to make your Seagate external hard drive work again.

 #1.
 Uninstall/Re-install Seagate Drive Driver...Full steps